ambradshaw/2020-/README.md

  said I'm pretty fuckin' proud of everything here given the circumstances I had to write it under, because as bad as you might think this class is now, it's about 10 times worse during the summer as a co-op student.

- Chug a rockstar, smoke a bowl and grab something stronger than water, you're in for a time.
+ Chug a rockstar, grab your vice of choice and settle in, you're in for a time.

  Good luck.